-I use my Citi Costco card for gas, travel, dining out and, of course, Costco shopping because of it’s fantastic cashback rates.
-It earns an impressive 4% back at gas stations and 3% back for dining out and travel purchases.
+I use my card for gas, travel, dining out and, of course, Costco shopping because of it’s fantastic cashback rates.
+It earns an impressive 4% back at gas stations (for the first $7,000 per year) and % back for dining out and travel purchases.
 You’ll get 2% at Costco.

 I use the Venture Miles card for all purchases that don’t fall into those categories so I’ll earn a bonus on all of my spending.